EllaBrands/stanDev/Prior-Choice-Recommendations.md

   * Need to flesh out this section with examples.

 # Priors for Gaussian processes
+  * See also recommendations in Section 18.3 in [Stan reference manual](https://github.com/stan-dev/stan/releases/download/v2.16.0/stan-reference-2.16.0.pdf)
   * If the range of the x-axis values are pre-scaled to unit range (0-1, -.5-.5, etc), using the "inverse-lengthscale" parameterization (`CovMat[i,j] <- exp(dx*inv_rho) * eta ;`) means that for values of the inverse-lengthscale parameter ('inv_rho') between 0 & 1 implies a covariance structure from which sampled functions will be essentially linear (at least monotonic) across the range of the data.
 Thus, combined with a lower bound on 'inv_rho' at zero, the typical peaked-at-zero priors like 'inv_rho ~ normal(0,1)' will reflect a bias for simpler functions.
 Using a peaked-at-zero-but-heavy-tailed prior like 'inv_rho ~ student_t(4,0,1)' gives more credibility to more wiggly functions, but maintains the overall bias for simplicity.
   * If the range of the y-axis are pre-scaled to unit range, a prior of `normal(0,1)` on both the "signal magnitude" parameter `eta` and the "noise magnitude" parameter `sigma` reflects a prior on the signal-to-noise ratio that is peaked at .5.
   * For Matern fields, then the [joint penalised complexity prior](http://arxiv.org/abs/1503.00256) is available for the parameters (variance, range) parameters